Key Takeaways

 Supplements have a second lever most categories ignore: repeat purchase.
 A 45% ACoS on a first order can still be a winner if that buyer subscribes and reorders for a year.

-This is why TACoS, which measures ad spend against total sales (not just ad-attributed sales), is the truer health metric for wellness brands.
+This is why TACoS, which measures ad spend against total sales rather than just ad-attributed sales, is the truer health metric for wellness brands.

-Think of it as two clocks.
-ACoS tells you how efficient a campaign is today.
-TACoS tells you whether your ad investment is building a business or just renting sales.
+ACoS tells you how efficient a campaign is today; TACoS tells you whether your ad investment is building a business or just renting sales.

-One more practical note.
-Decide your monthly number before you log in, not in the dashboard at 11pm.
-Budgets set reactively almost always drift upward, and wellness clicks are too expensive to drift with.
+Resist it.
+Decide your monthly number before you log in, not in the dashboard at 11pm, because reactive budgets almost always drift upward, and wellness clicks are too expensive to drift with.

-What is a good ACoS for supplements in 2026?
+What a good ACoS looks like for supplements in 2026

 A good ACoS for supplements depends on the product's stage, but 25% to 40% is the realistic profitable band for established listings in this category.

-Across the platform, published benchmarks put average ACoS near 25% to 30% in 2025, with most forecasts expecting it to climb toward the low-to-mid 30s in 2026 as cost-per-click keeps rising.
+Across the platform, average ACoS ran near 25% to 30% in 2025 and is expected to climb toward the low-to-mid 30s in 2026 as cost-per-click keeps rising.

-A real-world example: a single-SKU magnesium brand with $1,200 a month should not touch Sponsored Brands yet.
-Every dollar belongs on the eight to ten keywords that actually convert, owned at exact match, with a tight negative list keeping irrelevant clicks out.
+A single-SKU magnesium brand with $1,200 a month should not touch Sponsored Brands yet: every dollar belongs on the eight to ten keywords that actually convert, owned at exact match, with a tight negative list keeping irrelevant clicks out.

 This is where keyword harvesting pays off: Sponsored Products feeds you the search terms that make Sponsored Brands efficient.

-This is also the tier where dayparting and placement adjustments start to matter.
-With enough volume, you can see that your evening clicks convert better and weight bids toward them, rather than paying the same for a 3pm browser and a 9pm buyer.
+This is also where dayparting starts to matter: with enough volume, you can see that your evening clicks convert better and weight bids toward them, rather than paying the same for a 3pm browser and a 9pm buyer.

-In my experience, until your Sponsored Products and Sponsored Brands campaigns are fully built out and consistently profitable (which for most wellness brands means a five-figure monthly budget), these formats tend to starve your bread-and-butter search campaigns.
+Until your Sponsored Products and Sponsored Brands campaigns are fully built out and consistently profitable (for most wellness brands, a five-figure monthly budget), these formats tend to starve your bread-and-butter search campaigns.

-Once that foundation is solid, they extend reach you cannot get any other way, including retargeting audiences off Amazon and reaching new-to-brand shoppers through streaming placements.
+Once that foundation is solid, they extend reach you cannot get any other way, including retargeting off Amazon and reaching new-to-brand shoppers through streaming.

-The honest rule: do not graduate a tier until the current one is profitable and stable.
-Jumping tiers early is the single most common way wellness brands light money on fire.
+The honest rule: do not graduate a tier until the current one is profitable and stable, a discipline our guide on why wellness brands struggle past $100K reinforces at the higher end.

-Amazon Ads documents each format inside the Amazon Ads Console, which now sits alongside Seller Central as the modern management path.
+Display brings them back.
+Amazon documents each format inside the Amazon Ads Console, which now sits alongside Seller Central as the modern management path.

-A simple way to choose: if a converting keyword still has impression share left to win on Sponsored Products, that dollar should go there before it goes to any awareness format.
+A simple rule: if a converting keyword still has impression share left to win on Sponsored Products, that dollar goes there before any awareness format.
 Capture demand before you try to create it.

 How supplement compliance changes your PPC